jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 Interactive rebase, triggered by that last line, will open your editor to let you choose what to do with each commit.
 Read the instructions included there or the entry for `git help rebase` for further info.

-You can now merge the `pr/55` into master as done above and push then delete the `pr/55` brach.
+You can now merge the `pr/55` into master as done above and push; then delete the `pr/55` branch.

 Much like `cherry-pick`, this rebase will change the SHAs so you will need to manually close the pull request with a reference to the final commit.